Social Login

 When a user authenticates via social login for the first time, LumoAuth automatically:

-- Creates a new user account in the tenant
+- Creates a new user account in the organization.

-- Optionally assigns default roles (configurable per tenant)
+- Optionally assigns default roles (configurable per organization).

 If a user with the same email already exists, the social account is linked to the existing user instead of creating a duplicate.